IgorBerman/dyn-allocation/README.md

 Another KISS approach is to install on every mesos-slave machine this service side by side with mesos-slave agent service and manage it with your favorite configuration tool.
 However, it will couple you to a specific spark version and you'll loose abstraction that Mesos cluster provides you(e.g. running multiple spark versions on the same cluster).

 More natural approach is to use [Marathon](https://mesosphere.github.io/marathon/).
 Marathon is meta-framework that manages other frameworks.
 You can think about it as "init.d" for cluster services.
-It has many usecases, however we want ability to run cross-cluster services in HA mode(if some mesos slave will lack external shuffle service - the mesos-slave will be useless and all spark tasks of application that uses dynamic allocation will fail).
+It has many usecases, however we want ability to run cross-cluster services in HA mode(if some Mesos-slave node will lack external shuffle service - the mesos-slave will be useless and all spark tasks of application that uses dynamic allocation will fail).

 We want that external shuffle service will run exactly 1 process(or task in marathon lingua) on every mesos-slave.
 This requirement has 2 faces: given some number of slaves in cluster, the Marathon, by default, won't promise that every one of them is running given service, it might place 2 processes on the same node, based on available resources on each node; in addition, there could be situations that there are no available resources to run the service on specific node(e.g. other Mesos framework/s took all available resources).
 For the first problem Marathon provides ability to define service [constraints](http://mesosphere.github.io/marathon/docs/constraints.html) that will make sure that no 2 tasks are running for the same service on the same node(```"constraints": [["hostname", "UNIQUE"]]```).
 For the second problem we've found that static reservation of resources on mesos-slaves could be in use.

-## Mesos slaves reserve resources statically for "shuffle" role
+## Mesos-slave nodes reserve resources statically for "shuffle" role
 1. We decided that everything connected to external shuffle service will run under "shuffle" role
 1. We will use [static reservation](http://mesos.apache.org/documentation/latest/reservation/) for the role on every mesos agent, e.g.
    1. ```
       --resources=cpus:10;mem:16000;ports:[31000-32000];cpus(shuffle):2;mem(shuffle):2048;ports(shuffle):[7337-7339]
       ```
    1. 31000-32000 is the default port range that mesos agent reports to mesos master
-   1. We are allocating 2g or RAM for external shuffle service
+   1. We are allocating 2g of RAM for external shuffle service
    1. We are allocating ports 7337 to 7339 for external shuffle services(for green-blue, different spark versions etc)
    1. The resources might be overprovisioned(e.g. we have 10 cpus on specific machine, but still report that all other roles has 10 cpus and additional 2 cpus specifically for the shuffle role)
    1. When overprovisioning, you will see +2 cpus on every node(but usual frameworks won’t be able to use these resources